ganbarodigital/php-mv-di-containers/docs/why-another-di-solution.md

 We looked around at the existing DI containers, but couldn't find one that met our needs.

 * We don't want a service locator (for this specific problem).
+* We don't want the DI container to call the factory for us.
 * We don't want autowiring at all.
 * We want to enforce the required properties of our list.
 * We want to be able to perform additional robustness checks (e.g. making sure `Library1` has provided exceptions for everything `Library2` defines) in unit tests.